Skip to main content

 How recipients will be selected

-The Wild Classroom team will review submitted proposals and use the rubric below to evaluate how well each solution:
+The Wild Classroom team reviews submitted proposals using the rubric below to evaluate how well each solution:

 • Shows understanding of nature’s importance and how it affects everyday life (30%)